 Has been prescribed anti-psychotic medication within the past 90 days.

-Has been prescribed 15 or more prescriptions in the past 90 days.
+Has been prescribed 15 or more medications in the past 90 days.

-Has other conditions as determined by the MCP, based on local resources.
+Has other conditions as determined by the MMP, based on local resources.

 Health Risk Assessment

-MCPs are required to develop a health risk assessment survey tool that will be used to assess an enrollee’s current health risk within 45 calendar days of coverage for those identified by the risk stratification mechanism or algorithm as higher risk, and within 90 calendar days of coverage for those identified as lower risk for the purpose of developing individualized care management plans.
+MMPs are required to develop a health risk assessment survey tool that will be used to assess an enrollee’s current health risk within 45 calendar days of coverage for those identified by the risk stratification mechanism or algorithm as higher risk, and within 90 calendar days of coverage for those identified as lower risk for the purpose of developing individualized care management plans.

+As specified in the Continuity of Care DPL 14-004, as part of the HRA, the MMP shall ask the beneficiary if there are upcoming health care appointments or treatments scheduled and assist the beneficiary to initiate the continuity of care process at that time if the beneficiary chooses to do so.

+MMPs may outreach to passively enrolled beneficiaries up to twenty days prior to the MMP coverage effective date as long as CMS and DHCS have approved the MMP’s request for this process.

+HRA reassessments will be conducted at least annually, within twelve (12) months of completing the last HRA, or as often as the health and/or functional status of the enrollee requires.

+In the case where an enrollee has a health risk assessment completed while enrolled in an MMP and then subsequently enrolls in a different MMP, and the new MMP wishes to utilize the prior completed HRA , the following requirements must be met:

+The enrollee must consent to the release of the completed HRA and any other healthcare documentation to the subsequently enrolled MMP

+MMPs must release the completed HRA to the newly enrolled MMP within ten (10) days of the request

+If an HRA was completed within six months of the enrollee changing MMPs, and there is no documented change in the enrollee’s health condition, the MMP is not required to complete a new HRA until there is a change in the member’s condition, or within one year of the previous HRA completion, whichever is sooner

+If an HRA was not completed by the previous MMP, or the member does not consent to the release of the completed HRA, the MMP must complete an HRA according to the timelines and requirements specified in this DPL

 In-Person HRAs

-Upon initial contact, MCPs are required to offer an in-person HRA to all enrollees at an agreed upon location.
+Upon initial contact, MMPs are required to offer an in-person HRA to all enrollees at an agreed upon location.
 This in-person HRA is particularly important for enrollees who are stratified as higher risk.
 Furthermore, enrollees always have the option to request to complete the HRA in-person.
-MCPs are required to document and report their outreach efforts to enrollees related to HRAs including: telephone attempts, mailing dates of the HRA survey, enrollee refusals to participate in the HRA process, requests for in-person HRAs, and other outreach efforts, as determined by DHCS.
+MMPs are required to document and report their outreach efforts to enrollees related to HRAs including: telephone attempts, mailing dates of the HRA survey, enrollee refusals to participate in the HRA process, requests for in-person HRAs, and other outreach efforts, as determined by DHCS.
 However, the provision of medically necessary services is not contingent on the completion of the HRA.

-If an enrollee is determined to have a cognitive impairment, MCPs should work with an authorized observer, when available, to confirm enrollee responses to HRA questions.
-MCPs shall also develop policies and procedures to determine when it is appropriate to use a proxy respondent, and who that person may be.
+If an enrollee is determined to have a cognitive impairment, MMPs should work with an authorized observer, when available, to confirm enrollee responses to HRA questions.
+MMPs shall also develop policies and procedures to determine when it is appropriate to use a proxy respondent, and who that person may be.

-MCPs are required to have policies and procedures to address an enrollee’s housing status, specifically those who are homeless.
+MMPs are required to have policies and procedures to address an enrollee’s housing status, specifically those who are homeless.

-The following MCP procedures and timeframes must be followed to conduct the HRA:
+The following MMP procedures and timeframes must be followed to conduct the HRA:

 Higher Risk Enrollees